-In this article, we describe the five best natural antihistamines, and we take a look at the science behind them.
+This article describes the eight best natural antihistamines and looks at the science behind them.

 The researchers observed that high doses of intravenous vitamin C reduced allergy symptoms.
 They also reported that a deficiency in vitamin C might lead to allergy-related diseases.

 The vitamin is present in many fruits and vegetables, including:

 Vitamin C supplements, with and without bioflavonoids, are available in health stores, drug stores, and online.

 Quercetin is an antioxidant flavonoid in many plants and foods.

 However, the evidence for its effectiveness is mixed.
 According to the

 Quercetin is naturally present in many foods and herbs, including: